KoenigsKind/ITB2/README.md

 *(e.g. image pyramid)*.
 Filter can register properties in there constructor using `getProperties().add...` and later read the value using `getProperties().get...`.
-If a filter needs to convert an image to another types at runtime, it can use `ImageConverter.convert(...)`.
+If a filter needs to convert an image to another type at runtime, it can use `ImageConverter.convert(...)`.

+### Controller
+The controller gives the filter access to some basic functionality of the ITB².
+Most important is the `CommunicationManager`.
+Using it, the filter can send messages to the user as well as give an update of the current progress; this is especially useful if the filter takes a bit longer.

 ## Image types
 **RGB-Image**